erizov/Professor/semester_10/lecture_69_ai_ethics/explainability/school.en.md

 ### Level 1 (Easy)

+(Easy)

 Perform a simple operation with the explainability algorithm.
 Use a small dataset (3-5 elements) and output the result.

 ### Level 2 (Medium)

+(Medium)

 Apply the explainability algorithm to a more complex dataset.
 Analyze the result and explain each step of the algorithm's operation.

 ### Level 3 (Advanced)

+(Advanced)

 Write an implementation of the explainability algorithm in a programming language.
 Add error handling, input validation, tests, and documentation.

 ---

 **Ethical Note:**

+Remember that machine learning and artificial intelligence algorithms are powerful tools that can affect people's lives.
+It is important to use them responsibly, considering ethical principles, fairness, transparency, and respect for privacy.
+Always think about the consequences of your decisions and use technology for the benefit of society.

 Remember that machine learning and artificial intelligence algorithms are powerful tools that can affect people's lives.
 It is important to use them responsibly, considering ethical principles, fairness, transparency, and respect for privacy.
 Always think about the consequences of your decisions and use technology for the benefit of society.